Who is subject to an ethics commission audit?

 Candidate and ballot measure committees chosen through a random selection process.
-During every odd numbered year, the Ethics Commission schedules a random drawing of committees involved in the prior election cycle at a meeting open to the public.
-At the random drawing, the Commission selects 75% of all candidate and ballot measure committees that raised over $100,000, and 50% of all candidate and ballot measure committees that raised between $10,000 and $99,000.
-Committees that raised less than $10,000 are not included in the audit pools.
+During every odd numbered year, the ethics commission schedules a random drawing of committees involved in the prior election cycle at a meeting open to the public.
+At the random drawing, the commission selects 100% of all candidate and ballot measure committees that raised over $100,000; 75% of all candidate and ballot measure committees that raised between $50,000 and $99,999; and 25% of committees that raised between $15,000 and $49,999.
+Committees that raised less than $15,000 are not included in the audit pools.

 It is important to remember that audits are generally conducted for the purpose of determining whether a committee materially complied with the City's campaign laws.
 Audits are not conducted for the purpose of identifying one minor mistake based on human error.
 For example, if a candidate committee accidentally accepts one contribution drawn off a business checking account (contributions from organizations are prohibited under City law), and this is its only mistake out of hundreds of contributions, the violation will not be identified as a "material finding" in the final audit report.